Law, government, and crime in Winnipeg: Gangs and terrorism

 The Terrorism Research & Analysis Consortium has listed Winnipeg as one of Canada's "vulnerable cities" for terrorism.

 By 1998, Winnipeg had garnered a reputation as the "gang capital" of Canada.
 Accordingly, the Canadian Police Association claimed in 2013 that gangs were "a key and distinguishing feature of the urban landscape in Winnipeg."
-In 2019, there were an estimated 4,000 local gang members in Winnipeg—around 1,500 full members and 2,500 associates—spread out between 25-30 separate gangs.
+In 2019, there were an estimated 4,000 local gang members in Winnipeg—around 1,500 full members and 2,500 associates—spread out between 25 and 30 separate gangs.
 This total number of members has remained roughly the same over the years, though the associated gang violence has grown.

-In 2020, gangs were a significant driving force of violence in Winnipeg—with 50% of all 110 shootings and 30% of all 41 homicides that year being gang related.
+In 2020, gangs were a significant driving force of violence in Winnipeg—with 50% of all 110 shootings and 30% of the 41 homicides by December 14 that year being gang related.

 Criminal organizations (active and inactive) based in Winnipeg include: